|

 Buddhist civilizations of the 3rd Century from Lonavala and can be reached

-by an uphill climb of half-hour from the Malavali Railway Station on the
+b of half-hour from the Malavali Railway Station on the

 Mumbai- Lonavala - Pune section of the Central Railway.
 A.D.
 A replica of